 The experience people have in seeking funeral information is one important step toward their awareness and brand experience with your company.

 Your website is to the digital world as the front of your business is to cars driving by.
 Every time they "drive-by" digitally as they look up a friend's funeral details, or search for services for their own family, they get an idea about your professionalism and the positive, caring environment you provide.
-Does your website give the same message that your carefully manicured landscaping and foyer offer to those who visit or pass by?
+Does your website design give the same message that your carefully manicured landscaping and foyer offer to those who visit or pass by?
 Your website and the experience it provides is your first stop for building a digital marketing tool.

 - Do you have large, engaging imagery or video on the top of every page?